Skip to Main Content Albertsons Library Reservations

 Finding "Theory of Operation" Examples

 Research articles and conference proceedings frequently contain Theory of Operation explanations for new products and processes.
-You can find these by searching a research article database like those listed under Useful Resources for a Product Analysis Report in this guide.
+You can find these by searching a research article database like those listed under Research Databases for Product Analysis Report in this guide.

 Search Tips